maddy2021/saswat-test-selenium/README.md

 > python scraper.py https://www.abt.com/Apple-128GB-Starlight-iPhone-13-Cellular-Phone-ML953LLA6163D/p/168479.html

-output will be stored in output folder in example.json -> file location name : output/example.json output can be seen in console also.
+output will be stored in output folder in example.json -> file location: output/example.json output can be seen in console also.